taurres/CoPaint/FinalProject/src/README.md

 3. Next, in a new terminal, you can run the client by running the command `dub run -- localhost 8000` in the `FinalProject/src` directory.
 4. The user can create more clients by following the step 3.

+## Features of the paint application
+1. The users can draw on the paint application by drawing strokes using their mouse.
+2. The users can undo their actions.
+3. The users can redo their actions.
+4. Extra Feature: Users could pick from 3 color options available: red, blue and green.
+5. Extra Feature: The users can increase and decrease the thickness of their stroke by increasing or decreasing the brush size.
+6. Extra Feature: The users can erase their strokes.

 ## Using the application
 1. After setting up the application the clients can start to collaboratively draw on the canvas using the mouse.